The main interaction mechanism between a charged particle and the crossed material is the collision.

 The quantity that characterizes the collision process is the so called cross section.
 Considering a beam of particles with an uniform distribution and F particles per unit of time impinging on a target particle.
 If we look at the average number of particle Ns scattered into the solid angle dΩ in the unit of time we can define the differential cross section as:

-The total cross section will be the integral over the entire solid angle:
+total cross section will be the integral

 References

-1. W. R. Leo Techniques for Nuclear and Particle Physics Experiments
+- W. R. Leo Techniques for Nuclear and Particle Physics Experiments

 Anything missing?
 Write it here